xdy/xdy-pf2e-workbench/README.md

       to help players having problems with targeting.

 * Assorted other features
-    * The latest versions of all V10-compatible macros from https://gitlab.com/symonsch/my-foundryvtt-macros/-/tree/main/PF2e are included in each Workbench release.
+    * The latest versions of all V11-compatible macros from https://gitlab.com/symonsch/my-foundryvtt-macros/-/tree/main/PF2e are included in each Workbench release.
       They can be found in the compendium "Symon-provided macros (asymonous-benefactor-macros)", with the express permission of said asymonous^H^H^H^H^H^H^H^H^Hanonymous (and colorless) benefactor.
 What documentation exists can be found towards the start of the macro.
 If you have issues with these macros, report them
       here: https://gitlab.com/symonsch/my-foundryvtt-macros/-/issues
     * The compendium "PF2e Workbench Items (xdy-pf2e-workbench-items)" contains a few useful effects and items:
-        * Aura effects for Aura of Despair, Bless, Inspire Courage, Inspire Defense, Protective Ward that automatically apply the effect to tokens within the aura.
+        * Aura effects for Aura of Despair, Inspire Courage and Inspire Defense that automatically apply the effect to tokens within the aura.
 (Technically these not all these should be auras, but, close enough...
 Inspire Courage and Inspire Defense's effect can pass through walls that allow sound to pass)
         * Effect for Dirge of Doom that you can give to targets to give them frightened and not let the automated